nv-legate/legate/docs/legate/source/legate.stl/source/user/usage.rst

 ----------------------------------

 There are several ways to declare and initialize a store.
-The simplest is to construct an :cpp:class:`legate::experimental::stl::logical_store` object, specifying the element type and and the shape of the store:
+The simplest is to construct a :cpp:class:`legate::experimental::stl::logical_store` object, specifying the element type and the shape of the store:

 .. code-block:: c++